Inspirateur/DnD-Hit-count/README.md

 It can then easily be converted to the distribution of the mob death turn for plotting.

-*Special thanks to Denis Périce (denis.perice@ens-lyon.fr) for helping out with the maths !*
+*Special thanks to Denis Périce (http://perso.ens-lyon.fr/denis.perice/) for helping out with the maths !*